civicrm/civicrm-user-guide/docs/contributions/online-contributions.md

 You will now be on the (Contribution) **Amounts** tab.
 All the other feature tabs for contribution pages will now be visible at the top of the page.
-We will deal with them one by ne
+We will deal with them one by one.

 ### Amounts tab
 ![Contributions Amounts Page](../img/civicontribute-online-contribution-amounts.png)